tomekc/cartography_workshop/ddd_intro.md

 ---

 # Here lets tell why is it worth to have domains/contexts
-## Single context should not belong to two teams
+* Single context should not belong to two teams
+* If we want to apply DDD we need to identify bounded context first
+* Subdomain which do not give us competetive adventage can be replaced with third party solutions

 ^[All] Draft! say why we should find domains/contexts